ppalms/ppalms.github.io/_posts/2019-03-11-dotnet-identity-angular-part-1.md

 }
 ```

 This attribute also accepts a `Roles` argument for more fine-grained control, e.g. `[Authorize(Roles = "Coach,Admin")]`.
-An endpoint decorated this way would return a 401 Unauthorized response for users without the Coach or Admin role.
+An endpoint decorated this way would return a '401 Unauthorized' response for users without the Coach or Admin role.

 ### Global query filters
 Entity Framework has the concept of a global query filter which I used to filter data based on a user's organization.
 This way a user will not see data from other church groups that also use the application.
 Global query filters are set up in the `OnModelCreating()` method in the EF data context.
 The following example shows how you could exclude inactive Kid records: